 We found 4 providers matching lung resection and who accept Cigna Connect Flex Silver 4000 near Houston, TX.

-Dr. Miguel Gomez's specialties are cardiac surgery, vascular surgery, and thoracic surgery.
-Patient reviews placed him at an average of 5.0 stars out of 5.
-His clinical interests include video-assisted thoracoscopic surgery (VATS), aortic aneurysm, and heart surgery.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Gomez takes.
-Dr. Gomez is a graduate of Baylor College of Medicine.
-He has received the following distinction: Texas Super Doctors.
+Dr. Miguel Gomez is a Houston, TX physician who specializes in cardiac surgery, vascular surgery, and thoracic surgery.
+These areas are among his clinical interests: video-assisted thoracoscopic surgery (VATS), aortic aneurysm, and heart surgery.
+He has received a 5.0 out of 5 star rating by his patients.
+Dr. Gomez honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+He studied medicine at Baylor College of Medicine.
+Dr. Gomez has received professional recognition including the following: Texas Super Doctors.
 He speaks Spanish.
-His hospital/clinic affiliations include Houston Methodist and Tomball Regional Medical Center.
-He has an open panel.
+He is affiliated with Houston Methodist and Tomball Regional Medical Center.
+He is open to new patients.

 Relevant Interests: , lung tumor resection